 If you accept an offer, the preliminary hearing will be vacated and you will be sentenced.
 Sometimes the sentencing will happen right away, and sometimes the judge will want a probation report and another court date prior to the sentencing.
 For more information on sentencing, see below.

-There are a variety of other things that may be addressed at these pretrial conference dates.
+There are a variety of other things that may be addressed at these court dates before your preliminary hearing.
 Motions may be heard in court such as discovery motions, bail motions, or lineup motions, to name a few.
 Your attorney can advise you about whether motions are appropriate in your case, and whether these motions will be made before or after the preliminary hearing.

 If you are charged with a felony in California, you are entitled to a preliminary hearing.
 This is a hearing in front of a judge where the district attorney will present their case against you in court.
 Except in rare situations, the defense does not call witnesses or present evidence at this hearing.
 However, your attorney will cross examine the witnesses against you and do everything they can to challenge the prosecution’s evidence.